clescot/kafka-connect-http/docs/connectors_settings.md

     - *`httpclient.async.fixed.thread.pool.size`* : custom fixed thread pool size used to execute asynchronously http requests.
   - http client implementation settings (prefixed by `config.<config_id>` )
     - *`httpclient.implementation`* : define which installed library to use : either `ahc`, a.k.a async http client, or `okhttp`. default is `okhttp`.
+    - *`config.default.httpclient.secure.random.activate`* : use a secure random generator if set to `true`.
+    - *`config.default.httpclient.secure.random.prng.algorithm`* : algorithm to use when the secure random is activated. default to `SHA1PRNG`.
+    - *`config.default.httpclient.unsecure.random.seed`* : seed to use when the secure random is NOT activated (default pseudo random generator is used).
   - _okhttp_ (default) HTTP client implementation settings
     - *`config.default.okhttp.connection.pool.scope`*  : scope of the connection pool. can be either 'instance' (i.e a connection pool per configuration in the connector instance),  or 'static' (a connection pool shared with all connectors instances in the same Java Virtual Machine).
     - *`config.default.okhttp.connection.pool.max.idle.connections`* : amount of connections to keep idle, to avoid the connection creation time when needed.
 Default is 0 (no connection pool).